apache/trafficcontrol/docs/source/api/parameters_id.rst

 ``DELETE``
 ==========
-Deletes the specified parameter.
-If, however, the parameter is associated with one or more profiles, deletion will fail.
+Deletes the specified :term:`Parameter`.
+If, however, the :term:`Parameter` is associated with one or more :term:`Profiles`, deletion will fail.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"